You need an exemption if you wish to deviate from existing rules.

 The Master of Science (MSc) programme must be concluded within three years for students enrolled in autumn 2015 or later.

 Students enrolled spring 2015 or earlier must have completed their education within five years, though no longer than until august 2018.

 Being an active student you need to follow the mandatory courses on your programme and register for elective courses and projects.
 Your registrations for study activities are binding.

 If you due to special circumstances cannot complete an elective course or project, you will need to apply for an exemption from the rule.

 We cannot make exemptions from the rule regarding your mandatory courses or projects.
 The binding registration is absolute in these cases.

 If you have used exam attempts for a course or project an exemption from the rule is very unlikely, since extraordinary circumstances need to be presented.
 In these scenarios your case will be processed by the Danish Agency for Higher Education and not ITU.

 You have three attempts to pass your exam.
 If you do not pass your exam using the three attempts, you can apply for a fourth exam attempt.
-Be aware that this does not apply for the First year exam where you only have two attempts.

 Look here more information about How to apply for an exemption.

 This page was last updated June 16 2022